jameshfisher/jameshfisher.com/_posts/2017-01-27-mmap-file-read.md

   - memory-management
   - c
 taggedAt: '2024-03-26'
+summary: >-
+  Use `mmap` to map a file into memory, then read and write the memory directly.
 ---

 Yesterday I introduced `mmap` as a way to map physical memory into the address space.
 But `mmap` is more well-known for its ability to map _files_ into the address space.